henryhale/henryhale.github.io/src/content/blog/data-compression/index.md

 In this blog post, you'll journey with me through one of the most interesting fields of computer science with a relatable analogy.

-Earlier this year, I was studying Numerical Analysis (Mathematics) when Lagrange's Interpolation ignited the idea of designing the ultimate data compression algorithm that would compress data to a near-zero size.
+Earlier this year, I was studying Numerical Analysis (Mathematics) when [Lagrange interpolating polynomial](https://en.m.wikipedia.org/wiki/Lagrange_polynomial) ignited the idea of designing the ultimate [data compression](https://en.m.wikipedia.org/wiki/Data_compression) algorithm that would compress data to a near-zero size.

 The idea was: *"What if we didn't store actual data but rather functions for regenerating the data?
 Convert the text data into ASCII values, scale them down and use curve fitting to map each value to its index in the list/line.
 Voila! 🚀"*